mogau-kganana-jersey-no-10/LunarExplorerDemo/README.md

 Installation / Usage

 Download the repository:

-Extract
+Extract the zip

-Open scene.html in a web browser.
+Open scene.html located in learnin_logs/templates/learnin_logs in a web browser.

 Interact with the lunar model using mouse or touch controls.